nirex0/NightSky/README.md

 -Next and Previous buttons now work properly.

--The play will loop over when the playlist is over.
+-The player will loop over when the playlist is over.

 -Volume up and Volume down buttons now work with smooth animation.